I have three main areas of expertise:

 Training

 This course has been described by participants as inspiring and engaging.
-It is in its 30th year.
 I draw together the theory and practice of supervision in an innovative manner.
-I have a Masters Degree specializing in staff supervision and have conducted approximately 450 days of training in supervision for professionals in the human services field both within Victoria, Tasmania and in N.S.W.
+I have a Masters Degree specializing in staff supervision and have conducted over 500 days of training in supervision for professionals in the human services field both within Victoria, Tasmania and in N.S.W.

-The 5 day Supervision Course is offered to Professionals working within the field of human services and private practitioners.
-It is preferable for applicants to have or have had experience in staff supervision.
+The Supervision Course is offered to Professionals working within the field of human services and private practitioners.
+It is preferable for applicants to have or have had experience in supervision.

 The course offers a combination of experiential and didactic methods.